Koodattu/whats-ai-assistant/README.md

 2. **Application Settings**:
    - Modify `config.py` to configure various application settings:
      - **Model Settings**: Specify the language model to use (e.g., OpenAI's GPT-3 or a local Ollama model).
-     - **Database Paths**: Set the path for the SQLite database to store conversations.
      - **Language Preferences**: Define the default language for the assistant's responses.
-     - **Neonize Configuration**: Configure Neonize settings to connect to your desired WhatsApp account.
-For detailed instructions, refer to the [Neonize documentation](https://github.com/krypton-byte/neonize).

 ## Usage

 Start the assistant with: